vj031206/My-CS50-2025/README.md

-These are my CS50 2025 assignments and project files, consisting of mostly c files, one scratch file and one text file.
+These are my CS50 2025 assignments and project files.

 CS50x 2025 Progress